Caesium-137: Nuclear bomb fallout

 Bombs in the Arctic area of Novaja Zemlja and bombs detonated in or near the stratosphere released caesium-137 that landed in upper Lapland, Finland.
 Measurements of caesium-137 in the region in the 1960s were reportedly 45,000 becquerels.
 Figures from 2011 have a midrange of about 1,100 becquerels, but no increase in cancer cases has been identified.

 Chernobyl disaster

 As of today and for the next few hundred years or so, caesium-137 and strontium-90 continue to be the principal source of radiation in the zone of alienation around the Chernobyl nuclear power plant, and pose the greatest risk to health, owing to their approximately 30-year half-life and biological uptake.
-The mean contamination of caesium-137 in Germany following the Chernobyl disaster in 1986 was 2000±to m2.
-This corresponds to a contamination of 1 mg of caesium-137, totaling about 500 grams deposited over all of Germany.
+An estimated area of 12000 km² of Germany is contaminated with caesium-137 following the Chernobyl disaster in 1986 with surface activity of 20±to m2.
+This corresponds to 1.1% of all caesium-137 released in Europe after the Chernobyl accident.
 In Scandinavia, some reindeer and sheep exceeded the Norwegian legal limit (3000 kg) 26 years after Chernobyl.
 The Chernobyl caesium-137 has now decayed by more than half, but could have been locally concentrated by much larger factors.